sangria-graphql/sangria-graphql.github.io/getting-started.md

 ```

 As you may noticed, we have defined `Query` type in terms of `ProductRepo`, but we have provided it as a first type argument this time around.
-We do not have a context value in this case because this type is an entry point for the whole query, but Sangria allows you to provide user
+We do not have a context value in this case because this type is an entry point for the whole query.
+Sangria allows you to provide user
-context object which is available to all GraphQL type files and it's type is provided via the first type argument.
-In most cases this user
+context object which is available to all GraphQL type fields withing the schema.
+The type of this object is provided via the first type argument.
-context object provides access to a data storage (like database or external service), auth information and generally information that is common
+In most cases this user context object provides access to a data storage (like database or external service), auth information and generally information that is common
 and may be useful to all of the fields in your GraphQL schema.

-Now that we have defined the `Query` type, the only thing we need to do is to define the schema:
+Now that we have defined the `Query` type, the only thing we need to do is to define the schema itself:

 ```scala
 val schema = Schema(QueryType)